 - 71. Individual animal data should be provided.
 Additionally, all data should be summarised in tabular form, showing for each test group the number of animals at the start of the test, the number of animals found dead during the test or euthanised for humane reasons, the time of any death or euthanasia, the number of fertile animals, the number of pregnant females, the number of animals showing signs of toxicity, a description of the signs of toxicity observed, including time of onset, duration, and severity of any toxic effects, the types of histopathological changes, and all relevant litter data.
 A tabular summary report format, which has proven to be very useful for the evaluation of reproductive/developmental effects, is given in Appendix 3. - 72.
 When possible, numerical results should be evaluated by an appropriate and general acceptable statistical method.
 Comparisons of the effect along a dose range should avoid the use of multiple t-tests.
 The statistical methods should be selected during the design of the study.
 Statistical analysis of AGD and nipple retention should be based on individual pup data, taking litter effects into account.
-Where appropriate, the litter size into account.
+Where appropriate, the litter is the unit of analysis.
+Statistical analysis of pup body weight should be based on individual pup data, taking litter size into account.
 Due to the limited dimensions of the study, statistical analyses in the form of tests for "significance" are of limited value for many endpoints, especially reproductive endpoints.
 Some of the most widely used methods, especially parametric tests for measures of central tendency, are inappropriate.
-If statistical analyses are used then the method chosen should be appropriate for the distribution of the variable examined and be selected prior to the study.
+If statistical analyses are used then the method chosen should be appropriate for the distribution of the variable examined and be selected prior to the start of the study.